Dragonlance: Video games

 Eight video games are set in the Dragonlance world.
-They belong to six different genres and were released within five years, from 1988 to 1992.
+They belong in six different genres and were released within five years, from 1988 to 1992.

 DL01 - Dragons of Despair and DL02 - Dragons of Flame (corresponding to the events in the first novel, Dragons of Autumn Twilight) were adapted into the video games Heroes of the Lance and Dragons of Flame, respectively.
 Instead of being role-playing video games, they are platform games using the Silver Box game engine.
 DL03 - Dragons of Hope and DL04 - Dragons of Desolation (corresponding to the events between the first and the second novel) were adapted into the video game Shadow Sorcerer.
 Released in 1991, this early real-time strategy game is a direct sequel to the first two games and a prequel to War of the Lance (1989).
 DL11 - Dragons of Glory is a self-contained tabletop strategy game (corresponding to the events in the background of the third novel, Dragons of Spring Dawning) that was adapted into the turn-based strategy game War of the Lance.

 DragonStrike is a 1990 combat flight simulation game whose plot begins halfway through the previous video game.
 The 1992 NES remake is a scrolling shooter that features an ending different from the one in the novels, but following and fixing a "bad ending" from DL14 - Dragons of Triumph.
 Neither game is based directly on any tabletop module.
 The Gold Box trilogy (Champions of Krynn, Death Knights of Krynn, and The Dark Queen of Krynn) are the only role-playing video games based on Dragonlance.
 They tell an original story that begins shortly after the events in the 14 tabletop modules.

 Apart from those, the MUSH game DragonLance is based on Krynn during the final stage of the War of the Lance.